SNEE-ICS/python_project_template_simple/README.md

 # Project introduction
-This is a clean, minimal template reporitoy for starting new Python projects in AXYM --with sensible defaults for structure, environment setup and packaging.
+This is a clean, minimal template reporitoy for starting new Python projects in SCC's remote desktop --with sensible defaults for structure, environment setup and packaging.
 Automatically creates/detects a virtual environment, installs SNEE python packages and requirements.txt file.
 This has a suggested project structure.